Virat-py/Neural-Network-from-Scratch/README.md

 The model is trained using gradient descent and backpropagation.
 The loss is calculated at each epoch using cross-entropy loss, and the model parameters are updated using the gradients from backpropagation.

-The training runs for a 100 epochs, with a learning rate of 0.05.

-The final model achieves an **accuracy of 80.17%** on the test data.

 ## Results